kjschmidlab/GGoutlieR/paper/paper.md

 This feature enables users to easily select outliers from thousands of samples for further investigation.
 Furthermore, `GGoutlieR` visualizes the geo-genetic patterns of outliers in network fashion on a geographical map, providing insights into the relationships of geography and genetic clusters.

+# Concept of `GGoutlieR`

-# Identification of outliers with abnormal geo-genetic patterns
+Identification of outliers with anomalous geo-genetic patterns

 Under the isolation-by-distance assumption, the geographical origins are predictable from genetic variations (CITATION), and vice versa.
 With this respect, prediction models should result in large prediction errors for samples that oppose the isolation-by-distance assumption.